Lightning (DC Comics)

 Lightning (Jennifer Pierce) is a fictional superhero appearing in American comic books published by DC Comics.
 Not pinpointed with direct reference, Lightning first appears in the miniseries Kingdom Come in 1996, written by Mark Waid and illustrated by Alex Ross.
 The character is given official introduction in Justice Society of America vol. 3 #12 (March 2008), written by Geoff Johns and illustrated by Dale Eaglesham in the Modern Age of Comic Books.

 Jennifer Pierce is a metahuman, the second child of superhero Black Lightning, and the younger sister of Anissa Pierce, the heroine known as Thunder.
 Forbidden to use their abilities until completing their educations, Pierce was put in contact and later becomes a member of the superhero team the Justice Society of America.
 Her father orchestrates this so Jennifer would not endure the hardships her sister did while transitioning into crimefighting.
 She possesses abilities similar to her father's of electrical generation and manipulation as well as flight.
 Thus far in her narrative, Pierce has not gained full control of her abilities.

-Along with comic books, Lightning has made appearances in various television shows and the character was portrayed by China Anne McClain in the live-action Arrowverse series Black Lightning, and with Laura Kariuki taking over the role in the remaining episodes of the final season.
-McClain returned in the final episode of the series.
+Along with comic books, Lightning has made appearances in various television shows and the character was portrayed by China Anne McClain in the live-action Arrowverse series Black Lightning, with Laura Kariuki taking over the role in the middle of the final season, until McClain returned in the final episode of the series.